pogobanane/hosthog/README.md

 `hosthog hog`

 - only allowed when holding an exclusive claim
-- has a global setting: AuthorizedKeysFile.
+- Done: has a global setting: AuthorizedKeysFile.
 Specifies the location of said files (see man sshd\_config).
-- bind-mounts empty files over all users except root and the current one
+- Done: bind-mounts empty files over all users except root and the current one
-- has optional argument to allow other user sets
+- Done: has optional argument to allow other user sets
-- keeps disk state about which mounts it has active
+- Done: keeps disk state about which mounts it has active
-- has optional arguemnt to unhog
+- Done: has subcommand to unhog/release
 - unhogs automatically, once the exclusive claim expires